 The candida connection

-Antibiotics are a common cause of LGS as they destroy the beneficial bacteria that are required for healthy metabolic functioning and an adequate immune response.
-Antibiotics also support the excessive growth of pathogenic fungi and yeast in the body, such as Candida Albicans.
+Antibiotics are a common cause of LGS as they destroy the beneficial bacteria.
+Antibiotics also support the excessive growth of pathogenic fungi and yeast in the body, such as Candida albicans.

 Candida contributes to LGS by causing the small intestine’s epithelial cells to shrink.
 Spaces are formed as a result, and intestinal toxins can pass through to the blood.
 Important immune agents in the epithelial mucus of the small intestine that normally neutralize toxins are overwhelmed by the increased flow, and the immune system is compromised as a result.

 Though Western medicine does not readily diagnosis or treat leaky gut syndrome, the equivalent diagnosis in Oriental Medicine (OM) is likely rooted in Spleen Deficiency and can be treated with acupuncture, diet and lifestyle modifications.

 Spleen Deficiency does not necessarily mean that anything is wrong with the actual spleen organ.
 In fact, the Spleen in OM refers mostly to the body’s digestive system and it’s delicate dance with the endocrine, nervous, and respiratory systems; genetic predispositions; lifestyle and emotions.

 The Spleen system/digestion is adversely affected by “cold” and “damp” – two conditions created by an overuse of antibiotics or a diet high in refined foods.
 The Spleen/Digestive system is also easily affected by stress: an overtaxed nervous system, especially from over-worry, puts added burden on the Spleen’s ability to digest food.